shBLOCK/pymeta/README.md

 > ```
 > </details>

-> [!NOTE]
-> The following examples assume that understanding of some Rust proc-macro concepts.<br>
-> Most notably, if you are not familiar with the concept of Rust code "Token"s,
-> please refer to [Rust's TokenTree documentation](https://doc.rust-lang.org/proc_macro/enum.TokenTree.html) while reading the following examples.

 Then, let's add [swizzle](https://en.wikipedia.org/wiki/Swizzling_(computer_graphics)) operations to the vectors.
 Since this involves a LOT of functions to cover all possible arrangements, we will put them in traits to not pollute the namespace when swizzles are not needed.